All Episodes

 There had to be.

-I mean, right away, the very start of it, seventy of our two hundred polling places had issues with the tabulators weren't working.
+I mean, right away, the very start of it, 70 of our 200 polling places had issues where the tabulators weren't working.

 People were walking out of line saying, I don't have time for this.

-I've got to get my you know, get myself to work, or I got to get my kids to school, or I'm gonna go try to find another place to vote.
+I've got to Get myself to work, or I got to get my kids to school, or I'm going to go try to find another place to vote.

 That's where we were noticing where all the lines and issues were.

-She'll join us on on Hannity tonight at nine.
+She'll join us on Hannity tonight at 9.

 You cannot make this up.

-The all of a sudden, the additional votes magically appearing two days after election day.
+All of a sudden, the additional votes magically appearing two days after Election Day.

-And we have more votes, a third more votes that remain to be counted than we had yesterday when we were reported on on the show.
+And we have more votes, a third more votes that remain to be counted than we had yesterday when we reported it on the show.

 Otherwise, everybody votes same day, and you have partisan observers watching the voting and watching the counting, and you give the results at the end of the night.